cleong110/pose-compression/README.md

 * https://giotto-ai.github.io/gtda-docs/latest/notebooks/mapper_quickstart.html

 ### Adaptive Resonance Theory?
-I'm told that ART networks can be used for clustering and unsupervised learning, as well as [compression](https://www.spiedigitallibrary.org/journals/Journal-of-Electronic-Imaging/volume-14/issue-2/023009/Adaptive-technique-for-image-compression-based-on-vector-quantization-using/10.1117/1.1901678.short).
+I'm told that ART networks can be used for clustering and unsupervised learning, as well as things like [image compression](https://www.spiedigitallibrary.org/journals/Journal-of-Electronic-Imaging/volume-14/issue-2/023009/Adaptive-technique-for-image-compression-based-on-vector-quantization-using/10.1117/1.1901678.short).

 Some code:
 * https://github.com/NiklasMelton/AdaptiveResonanceLib has a library, pip installable, with some simple examples.